-Data is being recorded whenever within the visibility range of a ground station, leading for cycle 101 to a coverage of the North-Atlantic, part of the Mediterranean, the Gulf of Mexico, and to a small part of the Pacific north-west from the US and Canada (see Figure 12).
+Data is being recorded whenever within the visibility range of a ground station.
+For cycle 111 coverage was over North-Atlantic, part of the Mediterranean, the Caribbean, the Gulf of Mexico, a small part of the Pacific west from the US Canada and Central America, the Chinese and Japanese Sea, and the Southern Ocean south of Australia and New Zealand (see Figure 12).